swusteven/swusteven/README.md

 I'm a Software Engineer👨🏼‍💻 with a background in Corporate Operations and 📈 Finance.
 I have experience building applications using JavaScript, React, Redux, Ruby,  Ruby on Rails, Node.js, Express.js, PostgreSQL, MongoDB and other technologies.

-When I'm not programming, I am passionate about swimming, finance and investing, traveling, and trying different foods around the city.
+When I'm not programming, I am passionate about swimming, finance and investing, travelling, and trying different foods around the city.

 ## Projects: